How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 AI models often inherit biases present in the training data, leading to unfair outcomes in applications like hiring and law enforcement.

-Interesting fact: Studies show that facial recognition systems have an error rate of 34% for darker-skinned women compared to less than 1% for lighter-skinned men.
+Reality check: Studies show that facial recognition systems have an error rate of 34% for darker-skinned women compared to less than 1% for lighter-skinned men.

 Interpretability

-Interesting fact: Only 20% of AI practitioners believe that their models are fully interpretable, according to a survey by MIT Technology Review.
+Reality check: Only 20% of AI practitioners believe that their models are fully interpretable, according to a survey by MIT Technology Review.

 As one can imagine, we are already experiencing bumps on the road (which is a quite natural development) but we can use these observations to adjust our overall expectation — which begs the question, where are we moving to from here?